2 Active Adult Communities in Southern Texas

 Resale Homes Only

-Active adults and retirees have been drawn to South Texas due to its mild winters, low cost of living, friendly environment and recreational opportunities.
-South Texas is rich with culture and traditions and is home to many historic attractions.
+Active adults and retirees have been drawn to Southern Texas due to its mild winters, low cost of living, friendly environment and recreational opportunities.
+Southern Texas is rich with culture and traditions and is home to many historic attractions.
 55+ residents love the warm weather and close proximity to water.
-Whether you are looking for a permanent residency or a second, winter home, South Texas is sure to have something for everyone.
+Whether you are looking for a permanent residency or a second, winter home, Southern Texas is sure to have something for everyone.

 Climate & Geography

 The climate in Southern Texas varies and includes both semi-arid and humid subtropical conditions.
 The Sierra Madre Oriental Mountains, Gulf of Mexico and Chihuahuan Desert play a huge role in determining the weather.
 The winters in this region tend to be cooler and drier while the summers for the most part are hot and dry.
 This area rarely sees snow due to its location.
 Hurricanes are common in Southern Texas and tornados occasionally occur but they are less frequent than other parts of the state.
 Active adults and retirees love this region which occupies a diverse landscape including beaches, ports, ranches, and vibrant cities.

 Southern Texas has a unique cultural mix between the United States and Mexico.
 It has strong Hispanic heritage influences due to the area's significant role in the Mexican War of Independence, the Civil War, Texas Independence and the Mexican-American War.

 Southern Texas is the ideal place to grow fruits and vegetables due to a warm climate and fertile land.
 Its close proximity to Mexico and location next to the Gulf of Mexico makes it a key player in international trade.
 The large number of livestock ranches in this area is why Texas leads the nation in cattle and calves.
 Southern Texas’ economy is mainly driven by tourism.